Manderscheid/BokehramaEmulator/README.md

 The requirements necessary to run can be found in the "requirements.txt".
 I recommend to install them manually in the enviroment.
-OpenCV is in conda-forge, another command is needed When pip install or conda install does not work use: conda install -c conda-forge PACKAGENAME
+OpenCV is available in conda-forge.
+When pip install or conda install does not work use: conda install -c conda-forge PACKAGENAME